The benefits of being in nature, especially for our children, are plentiful, mentally, physically and educationally.

 The roaming bison and longhorn should be viewed at a safe and respectable distance, preferably from inside your vehicle.
 Do not approach the wildlife.

 The Wichita Mountains Wildlife Refuge has 20,000 acres open to the public so there is a lot of nature to explore.
 Smith advises families plan out visits ahead of time with several options because certain parking areas can fill up fast on weekends and peak seasons.
 He recommends checking Facebook for updates.

 The refuge trails are open seven days a week from sunrise to sunset.
-Currently, RV and travel trailer camping is permitted by reservation only as long as the vehicle has its own self-contained bathroom.
 To plan your outing, visit fws.gov/refuge/Wichita_